deroneriksson/python-wsi-preprocessing/docs/index.md

 ---

-In the `wsi/filter.py` file, the `apply_filters_to_image(slide_num, save=True, display=False)` function will be the
+In the `wsi/filter.py` file, the `apply_filters_to_image(slide_num, save=True, display=False)` function is the
-primary way we'll apply a set of filters to an image with the goal of identifying the tissue in the slide.
+primary way we apply a set of filters to an image with the goal of identifying the tissue in the slide.
 This function allows us to see the results of each filter and the combined results of different filters.
 If the `save` parameter is `True`, the various filter results will be saved to the file system.
 If the `display` parameter is `True`, the filter results will be displayed on the screen.
 The function returns a tuple consisting of